fscottfoti/togethermap-help/docs/basics.md

 ## Collection Page

 Navigation typically happens by clicking "Collections" from the left-side menu.
-You can then browse to collections you own, collections you follow, and other public collections.
-When a collection is clicked, you get up to 100 places in the map view for that collection, and the sidebar contains a description of the collection.
-If there are more than 100 places in the map view where you are, you might need to zoom in to load more places.
+You can then browse to collections you own, collections you follow, and other public collections (which are kept in the gallery).
+When a collection is clicked, you get up to 100 places in the map view for that collection (the one's closest to the map center), and the sidebar contains a description of the collection.
+If there are more than 100 places in the map view where you are, you might need to pan around to load more places.

 If you click the button for "Recent" you will get the most recent comments for the collection (to get recent places, click the sort button and "recent" to sort by the most recent places).
-You may also up or down vote the collection here.

 If you have "owner" permissions on the collection, you will be able to edit the collection configuration and set the permissions, which will be explained in the [customization](customization.md) and [permissions](permissions.md) pages respectively.